hzeller/folve/README.md

 --------

 The Folve FUSE filesystem takes a path to a directory of FLAC files, and provides these files at a mount point.
+Other file formats than FLAC should work as well, but not all are working well for streaming yet (and before you ask: MP3 is not supported.
+Use Ogg/Vorbis as it is patent free and provides better quality than MP3).

 When a FLAC file is accessed through the mount point, Folve automatically convolves its original counterpart on-the-fly with a Finite Impulse Response (FIR) filter.
 The FIR filter is based on the jconvolver convolution engine.

 Folve can use the same filter configuration files that jconvolver uses.
-Folve requires a naming scheme, which is described later, for these configuration files.
+Folve requires a naming scheme, described later, for these files.

-Folve provides a filesystem that convolves files as a media server or application reads them; many media servers or applications do not provide an independent convolve option, but they all can read files.
+In essence, Folve provides a filesystem that convolves files as a media server or application reads them; many media servers or applications do not provide an independent convolve option, but they all can read files.

 Filesystem accesses are optimized for streaming.
 If files are read sequentially, we only need to convolve whatever is requested, which minimizes CPU use if